danninemx/project-issue-manager/README.md

 #### 1. Sign into your account

-Sign in using your SNS account or email address.
-For new users, one will be automatically generated using your email address.
+Sign in using your SNS or email address.
+For new users, an account will be auto-generated using the email address.

 After signup, set up your User Profile so your customers and coworkers know who you are.

 ##### (Optional)

-If supplying your own dedicated server, clone the repository as below and be sure to utilize the new URL with your customers and coworkers.
+If you prefer to deploy this app to your own server, clone the repository as below.

 ```
 git clone https://github.com/danninemx/project-issue-manager.git